golang-design/history/README.md

 [Back To Top](#top)

-### Memory Allocator
+### Memory Management

+#### Allocator

 A quick history about the Go's memory allocator: Russ Cox first implements the memory allocator based on `tcmalloc` for Go 1, `mcache` is cached on M.
 Then he revised the allocator to allow user code to use 16GB memory and later allows 128GB.
 However, the allocator (including scavenger) was suffered from massive lock contentions and does not scale.
 After Dmitry's scalable runtime scheduler, the allocator can allocate directly from P (with much less) lock contentions.
 In the meantime, the scavenger is migrated from an independent thread into the system monitor thread.
 Now, Michael is actively working on improving the memory allocator's scalability, such as migrating scavenger to user threads, bitmap-based page allocator, scalable mcentral.